Illustrations by Chris Ware

 “The horse that carries more weight is doing more work,” says Wimbush.
 “That is simple physics.”

-The riders in the OSU study were experienced equestrians instructed to ride as quietly as possible, and the horses still showed increased stress and soreness indicators when carrying 25 and 30 percent of their weight.
+The riders in the OSU study were experienced equestrians instructed to ride as quietly as possible.
+The horses still showed increased stress and soreness indicators when carrying 25 and 30 percent of their weight.
 However, Wimbush believes that the skill and balance of the rider are more influential than weight when it comes to the horse’s comfort and soundness.

 Wimbush also points out that, in her experience, lameness issues pop up more in horses subjected to frequent improper or novice riding than in those that carry more weight but are consistently ridden correctly.